plaice/TLghc/README.md

   dimension `d` is declared, whose initial ordinate is set to be the result of evaluating expression `expr`.

-The `var` keyword declares a variable or function identifier.
+The `var` keyword declares a variable identifier.
 * In the declaration

       var x = expr

   variable `x` is declared to be equal to expression `expr`.

+The `fun` keyword declares a function identifier.
 * In the declaration

       fun x.d1...dm = expr